Ajatt-Tools/mpvacious/README.md

 `Yomichan Search` is activated by pressing `Alt+Insert` in your web browser.

 ### Adding media to existing cards
-You can add a card using Yomichan first, and then append an audio clip and snapshot to it.
+You can add a card first using Yomichan, and then append an audio clip and a snapshot to it.

 #### You'll need:
 * Clipboard Inserter